symfony/symfony/UPGRADE-2.1.md

 ### HttpFoundation

- * [BC BREAK] The current locale for the user is not stored anymore in the session
+ * The current locale for the user is not stored anymore in the session

    You can simulate the old behavior by registering a listener that looks like the following, if the paramater which handle locale value in the request is `_locale`: